Table of Contents

 If your vanity is in good shape, but just a little dated, you can try your hand at painting it to give the bathroom an update.
 There are many ways to paint a vanity, depending on the material.

-Chalk Paint is all the rage this year, and many find that it’s ease of use and the lack of prep necessary make it a great alternative.
+Chalk Paint is all the rage, and many find that it’s ease of use and the lack of prep required make it a great alternative.
 It’s relatively easy to get exactly the look you want, whether its an antiqued look, a shabby chic style, or a modern finish.
 You just have to make sure you use the proper top coat to keep the moisture at bay.

 Check out my Pinterest Board for Chalk Paint Tips and Tricks: